MicrosoftDocs/windows-iotcore-docs/windows-iotcore/archive/AllJoyn.md

 ---

 > [!NOTE]
-> AllJoyn is no longer compatible with Windows 10 IoT.
+> You are viewing archived documentation.
+AllJoyn is no longer supported by Windows 10 IoT.
 For questions, please open an issue on GitHub or leave us feedback in the comments below.

 # AllJoyn